Instant Confirmation

-Located near the Otaru Canal, this Western Art Museum, housed in a renovated former warehouse, is a living, breathing space of 19th-century European art and craft.
-Art Nouveau and Art Deco glasswork, stained glass, and ornate ornaments harmonize to create a sense of stepping into a European art salon.
-The sensibilities and techniques of the artists of the time are vividly felt in the sparkling light filtering through the glass.
-In that tranquil space, where light and color intersect,
+Located near the Otaru Canal, the Museum of Western Art, housed in a renovated former warehouse, is a living and breathing space of 19th-century European art and craft.
+Art Nouveau and Art Deco glasswork, stained glass, and ornate ornaments harmonize to create a space reminiscent of a European art salon.
+The dazzling light filtering through the glass shards reveals the sensibilities and techniques of the artists of the time.
+In those moments of light and color intersecting in this tranquil space, you'll sense that art exists not as a temporal entity, but as a "sensation."
+If you're looking to experience the breath of European art amidst the ambiance of Otaru, consider a stop at the Museum of Western Art.

 A Time Where Light and Art Coexist: The Museum of Western Art